Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 Aluminum has a thermal conductivity that ranges between 170 watt / m K and 230 watt / m K depending on the alloy.
 Stainless steels by contrast have thermal conductivity’s that are between 14 watt / m K and 16 watt / m K.

 High thermal conductivity is an advantage when designing systems that require temperature cycling.
-For vacuum systems, this is the case for systems that must be baked to achieve ultrahigh vacuum.
+This is the case for systems that must be baked to achieve ultrahigh vacuum.
 An aluminum chamber may be baked and then cooled much more rapidly in development of ultrahigh vacuum than a stainless chamber.
-Furthermore its’ conductivity allows for a complete bake out with out the problems of re-condensation of gasses on cool spots common in stainless systems.
+And its’ conductivity allows for a complete bake out without the problems of re-condensation of gasses on cool spots common in stainless systems.

 Weight